fgrehm/ventriloquist/README.md

 `export PGHOST=localhost` to the guest's `/etc/profiles.d/ventriloquist.sh` so that the `psql` client works without any extra params.

-Please note that all of the builtin images are available on the Docker registry with the `fgrehm/ventriloquist-` prefix that is ommited on the table below:
+Please note that all of the builtin images are available on the [Docker index](https://index.docker.io/) with the `fgrehm/ventriloquist-` prefix that is ommited on the table below:

 | Name          | Provides       | Notes |